 GMPTE worked with National Grid to relocate a main transmission pylon in the Mersey Valley, this has made way for Metrolink just before it crosses the M60 motorway.
 The work was completed at the end of March 2004.

-To avoid utilities, properties in Brownley Road have been acquired and demolished between Benchill and Crossacres stops in Wythenshawe.
+To avoid utilities, properties on the western side of Brownley Road between Holyhedge Road and Poundswick Lane were acquired and demolished.
+Benchill and Crossacres stops are on this section.
 Between Peel Hall and Shadowmoss alterations to Ringway Trading Estate in Wythenshawe were completed in November 2003.

 Airport Line: top of page